 Santa Monica Youth Resource Team works with Santa Monica youth, ages 16-24, to help them and their families address issues ranging from basic needs to housing, mental health and educational / vocational services.

-Senior Services provides case management and mental health support aimed at improving low-income and homeless seniors’ housing stability, overall functioning, and quality of life.
+Senior Services/Prevention and Early Intervention provides case management and mental health support aimed at improving low-income and homeless seniors’ housing stability, overall functioning, and quality of life.

 Codetalk trains low-income women in computer coding skills to help them obtain employment in the tech sector.
 For more information click here.